A. Purpose of the Policy

 Student with disabilities who wish to pursue an accommodation needs assessment are to refer to the University of Saskatchewan Academic Accommodation and Access for Students with Disabilities Policy

-Students are responsible for organizing their own assessment of disability and accommodation requirements Support is available for students through Disability Services for Students.
+Students are responsible for organizing their own assessment of disability and accommodation requirements Support is available for students through Access and Equity Services (AES).
 The School may also be able to direct individuals to other resources.
 In addition, the MPT Disability Accommodation Teams may be able to provide some basic advice to students in regards to adaptive technology related to the profession of Physical Therapy; however, the School is not responsible for investigating or sourcing these technologies on the student’s behalf.

 The particulars of the needs assessment may need to be modified on a case-by-case basis as identified by the relevant Disability Accommodation Team.